maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/multiple_axes_and_subplots.md

                   'yaxis2': {   'anchor': 'x2', 'domain': [0.0, 1.0]}}}
 ```

 You'll notice that all '*appending*' involved was binding the trace to the appropriate axes in the same way we were binding a trace to a new y axis above.
+Also notice that the appropriate axes for each subplot are those that were listed in the guide ouput of the ```make_subplots()``` function.

 ---